The Clement and Linda McGillicuddy Humanities Center Undergraduate Fellowship

 The McGillicuddy Humanities Center Undergraduate Fellows program offers juniors and seniors the opportunity to work on independent research or creative projects in the humanities.
 Fellows are also expected to attend meetings, collaborate and build relationships with their cohort, participate in interdisciplinary humanities programs, and act as student representatives of the humanities on campus.
 Fellowships last two consecutive semesters (fall/spring or spring/fall) to create overlap.

 We fund up to eight MHC Undergraduate Fellows at a time.
 Fellows receive $4000 each per semester, or $8000 in total, and must present the outcome of their work to a public audience upon culmination of their fellowship term.
-Fellows will work individually with Financial Aid to ensure their eligibility to accept the MHC Undergraduate Fellowship.
+Fellows will work individually with Financial Aid to ensure they are eligible to accept the MHC Undergraduate Fellowship.
 An MHC Undergraduate Fellowship can be rescinded after the first semester if the Fellow does not fulfill the duties as outlined above.

 Once a pdf of your proposal is ready to submit, with the appropriate sections and formatting requirements listed above, you can apply through our application portal below.
 If no portal appears, the cycle has not opened yet.
+The application portal generally opens one month prior to the deadline.
 After answering a few basic questions about yourself and your research, you will be prompted to upload your proposal pdf and any supporting documents.

 Questions regarding the application process and how to craft a winning proposal?

 Email our Humanities Specialist Brian Jansen at firstname.lastname@example.org.